-HALIFAX, Nova Scotia (AP) Sidney Crosby showed off the Stanley Cup to his hometown fans.
+HALIFAX, Nova Scotia (AP) Sidney Crosby picked up the Stanley Cup at the Halifax airport and made a surprise visit to his hometown Tim Hortons.

 ''We heard this big explosion of applause and heard someone say, `Sidney,''' said Paul MacFarlane, operations manager for the coffee shop in Cole Harbour. ''We came up to the front and saw Sidney Crosby walk through with the Stanley Cup and the Conn Smythe Trophy.
 I had never seen it before, it was awesome.''

 The coffee shop, visited frequently by Crosby as a kid, is on Forest Hills Parkway, which will be shut down Saturday to allow the Pittsburgh Penguins captain to parade the Cup.

 Each player of the Cup-winning team gets brief custody of it.
 As team captain, Crosby is permitted to have the trophy an extra day and said he wanted to share it with as many people as he could.

 PAL Airlines tweeted a photo of Crosby, the Cup and an unidentified man in an orange safety vest with thanks ''for visiting our Halifax offices.''